enRose/enRose.github.io/c-sharp/rule-engine/rule-engine-pattern.md

 2. Ad-hoc priority management.

-    Say we care more about the health conditions of animals more than shelter capacity so we want to return the health validation error first, then we have to fiddle around the validation method copy and past block of code does health check up to the top.
+    Say we care more about the health conditions of animals more than shelter capacity so we want to return the health validation report first, for that to happen, we have to fiddle around the if statements copy and paste block of code does health check up to the top.

     This lack of priority management opens up the possibility of errors.
-Even worse if sections of the if-else blocks interlinked or share state.
+Even worse when sections of the if-else blocks interlinked or share state.

 3. Lack of state management.

     There is no easy way to share state or to export the side effect after validations have run.

-    In programming, what we do in essence, is read or write (mutate) state and the logic to do so.
+    In programming, what we do in essence, is read or mutate state and the logic to do so.
 So state is pretty important.
-The side effect of one validation method might become the input state of subsequent or other validation methods.
-Imagine we have validation for scavenger fish which input state is depending of other species output state.
+The side effect of one validation unit might become the input state of subsequent or other validation units.
+For example, we have validation for scavenger fish which input state is depending of other species output state.

 4. Lack of variety of logical operations.

-    There is no declarative way to specify how do we want validation methods to be run.
+    There is no declarative and incremental way to specify how do we want validation units to be run.
 We may want to run till we hit the first fails.
-We may want to run all the validation methods does not matter they fail or not.
+We may want to run all the validation units does not matter they fail or not.
+We may even what our units to run in async manner.

     As need arises, we may need more different executions.